clarkt3/learn-python/python-basics-2/README.md

     # Design your life to become happy - KEEP LEARNING EVERY DAY!!

     # Think in Systems - Think like an Engineer an shape your entire life

+    # Make sure you can commit to learning; if you can't don't take this step
 ```
 ## Section Title
 ### Day X of 100 | Day, Mon XX, 2024